 April 2019 Conference- Diversity

-The 26th Think!Sponsorship conference will debate a wide-ranging content and agenda under the theme of 'Diversity'
+The 26th Think!Sponsorship conference debated a wide-ranging content and agenda under the theme of 'Diversity'

-Our full programme will include content that explores the role of ambassadors and influencers, considers diverse engagement strategies that connect audiences to sponsors, the evolution of experiential and the role of purposeful sponsorship in an ever-extending sponsorship landscape.
+Our full programme included content that explored the role of ambassadors and influencers, considered diverse engagement strategies that connect audiences to sponsors, the evolution of experiential and the role of purposeful sponsorship in an ever-extending sponsorship landscape.
 D

 Topic One: Industry Insight (15 Minutes )